upasadena/interactive-cyoa-tutorial/docs/appendix/about.md

   now
 * Cleaned up the Reference so that only the easiest methods for doing something are included
+* Linked to a hex code colour picker in the Reference
 * Minor fixes

 [Download the source code][dl-VERSION]{ .md-button }